PPF-Alpine/LS_global_alpine_biodiversity/README.md

 ## Data availability

-data to run code can be downloaded from figshare (LINK).
-Set your data storage path in the 00_Config_file to the folder.
+Data to run code can be downloaded from [figshare](https://figshare.com/s/3d4dcca576f6a73668b8).
+Set your data storage path in the 00_Config_file to the downloaded data folder.

 #### Raw data
+The raw data used for this project is not ours and therefore not included in the data folder.
+Raw data can be downloaded following the links below.
 *mammal distribution data*: Mammal Diversity Database (MDD) Marsh et al., 2022; <https://onlinelibrary.wiley.com/doi/10.1111/jbi.14330>

 *mammal elevation data*: Handbook of Mammals of the World. (machine readable version): <https://github.com/jhpoelen/hmw>